 Chakras can be balanced with various practices such as yoga poses, meditation, and using crystals and essential oils.

-Let us explore how to recognise the imbalance in the Root chakra when it happens, and learn how to fix it.
+Let us explore how to recognize the imbalance in the Root chakra when it happens, and learn how to fix it.
 You can also access our detailed course on healing and balancing all chakras here ‘Understanding Chakras’.

 Basic Functions of Root Chakra